kunhwiko/concepts/cloud/Kubernetes/1-architecture.md

    - a means to restore K8s cluster by recording past snapshots of the cluster

 API server:
-   - means for Control Plane and Nodes to communicate with one another
+   - exposes Kubernetes REST API
-   - front end component that opens access to a K8s cluster (e.g. access via CLI)
+   - means for Control Plane and Worker Nodes to communicate with one another

 Scheduler
    - assigns Pods to Nodes